-Marketers consider explainer videos, or any other video content, as stunners in the marketing universe.
+Marketers consider explainer videos, or any other video content, stunners in the marketing universe.

 However, video content doesn’t bring miracles; it’s just another weapon in your marketing arsenal.

-This means that for it to actually improve your business, you have to apply the proper strategy and deliver the content to the right channels.
+This means that for it to actually improve your business, you have to apply the proper strategy and deliver your content to the right channels.

 Some business owners expect explainer videos to magically increase their engagement, conversion or sales percentage.
 While it’d be good if that were the case, sadly it isn’t.